 For localization, SonARNL can only use lines like those you may have drawn yourself with Mapper3Basic or add with Mapper3.
 For path-planning, SonARNL uses both points and lines.
-MobileSim uses only the lines in a map as its view of the world.
+MobileSim uses both points and lines, too, as its view of the world.
 ARNL uses both lines and points for both localization and path-planning.